StuartsProjects/SX12XX-LoRa/ReadMe.md

 Clearly as with other methods of sending data the order in which the packet data is created in the transmitter has to match the order that it is read in the receiver.

-###Considerations for pin usage
+## Considerations for pin usage

-Pins settings and usage must be set up the the 'Settings.h' file that is include in each sketch folder.
-Program **2\_Register\_Test** does not use a 'Settings.h' file however.
+Pins settings and usage must be set up either at the head of a program or in the the the 'Settings.h' file that is include in some sketch folders.
+Program **2\_Register\_Test** is an example of a sketch that does not use a 'Settings.h' file.
 The library supports the SPI based LoRa modules and these all require that the SPI bus pins, SCK, MOSI and MISO are connected.
 All modules also need a NSS (chip select pin) and NRESET (reset) pin.
-In theory the NRESET pin could be omitted, but the programs would loose the ability to reset the device.
-All devices need the RFBUSY pin to be used also.
+In theory the NRESET pin can be omitted, but the programs would loose the ability to reset the device.
+All SX126X and SX128X devices need the RFBUSY pin to be used also.

-Of the DIO pins the library in standard form only uses DIO0 (SX127X) and DIO1 (SX126X and SX128X).
+Of the LoRa devices DIO pins the library in standard form only uses DIO0 (SX127X) and DIO1 (SX126X and SX128X).
 The pin definitions for DIO1 and DIO2 (SX127x) and DIO2 and DIO3 (SX126x and SX128x) are not currently used by the library or examples so can be defined as -1 meaning they will not be configured.
+There are 'IRQ' library functions that do not need the use of the DIO0 (SX127X) or DIO1 (SX126X and SX128X) pins.
+See examples such as 3_LoRa_TransmitterIRQ.

-The Dorji DRF1262 and DRF1268 modules has a SW pin which must be configured, it provides power to the antenna switch used on these modules.
+The Dorji DRF1262 and DRF1268 modules have an SW pin which must be connected, it provides power to the antenna switch used on these modules.

+### SX126x modules with RX or TX enable pins

-Some SX126x modules may have RX or TX enable pins, these are currently not supported by the library.
+Some SX126x modules may have RX or TX enable pins, Ebyte E22 modules for instance.
+Whilst there is code in the SX126X library that was copied across from the SX128X library there were no SX126X devices using RX and TX switching available at the time this library was published, so these functions are currently not supported by the library as they have not been tested.
+If a user has SX126X modules that they want tested with the library, then donations of modules will be accepted.

+### SX128x modules with RX or TX enable pins

-Some of the SX128x modules do have RX or TX enable pins, such as the Ebyte modules, these are supported by the library, and you need to define the pins RX_EN and TX_EN pins used, otherwise leave unused by defining them as -1.
+Some of the SX128x modules may also have RX or TX enable pins, such as the Ebyte E28 modules.
+These functions have been tested and are supported for SX128x devices.
+You need to define the pins RX_EN and TX_EN pins used, otherwise leave unused by defining them as -1.

-### Testing
+## Testing of library and examples

-For testing the library and the example programs I used a board of my own design, it uses a 3.3V/8Mhz Arduino Pro Mini which is soldered with a minimum amount of other components onto a board to which you can plug in a LoRa device as a Mikrobus style module.
-The board is small enough to be used for a GPS tracker application using the connections for a GPS and display as shown in the picture.
-The Pro Mini used includes a supply reverse protection diode and a fuse, so the board does not need these components.
+For testing the library and the example programs I used a board of my own design, which uses a 3.3V/8Mhz Arduino Pro Mini and has a socket where you can plug in a LoRa device as a Mikrobus style module.
+The board is small enough to be used for a GPS tracker application using the end connections for a GPS and display.
 See the [**Easy Pro Mini**](https://github.com/StuartsProjects/Devices/tree/master/Easy%20Pro%20Mini) folder for details.
 <br>

-All example programs were checked against version 1.8.10 of the Arduino IDE, and the latest copies of any external libraries, as of 16/12/19.
+All example programs were checked against version 1.8.13 of the Arduino IDE.
 The operating system was Windows 10.

-### Program examples
+## Program examples

 The Examples folder contains a number of practical working applications.
 There is an example for a very low sleep current sensor transmitter and matching receiver.
 There are examples for remote control of outputs and servos.
 There is a GPS tracker transmitter and receiver application.
 These applications utilise LoRa for the communications so even at low powers they can operate over several kilometres.